sarmadsangi/backbone_to_reactjs/README.md

    6. Both the examples will be running on `localhost:8001` & `localhost:8002` respectively

-NOTE : Both the examples were forked from `https://github.com/BoilerplateMVC/Backbone-Require-Boilerplate` and modified accoridngly.
+NOTE : Boilerplate code was forked from `https://github.com/BoilerplateMVC/Backbone-Require-Boilerplate` and modified accoridngly.